-A question is a sentence which seeks an answer for the purpose of collecting information for various reasons like research, a test of knowledge, or survey.
+A question is a sentence that seeks an answer for the purpose of collecting information for various reasons like research, a test of knowledge, or a survey.
 A well-structured question produces an accurate answer, which helps in collecting qualitative and quantitative data.
-Over the years, types of questions have evolved to collect a different set of information.

 In this article, you will learn about the different types of questions, which can be asked to produce valuable information.